leviwp48/CodePathLab5/README.md

 # Project Name - SimpleChat

-This is a simple app for chatting
+This is a simple app that accesses the Parse API to store and grab users messages.
+The app will switch which user is chatting when it is restarted.

 # Video walkthrough